e2eSolutionArchitect/academy/masterclass/azure/azure-architect.md

-# Azure Architect Professional Master Class
+# Asure Architect Master Class

 ![azure-3m-master-class](https://github.com/e2eSolutionArchitect/academy/assets/62712515/9514db5f-7f40-4357-b01d-85b61d0def1a)

 ***[Click here](https://e2esolutionarchitect.eventbrite.com)*** for list of upcoming trainings.

-## Program name: Azure Bootcamp for IT Professionals and IT Graduates
+## Program name: Azure Masterclass for IT Professionals and IT Graduates

 ----------------------------
 ### About this training program
+The aim of the 3 months dedicated Azure cloud program is to build you from ***Beginner to Pro*** by guiding you through the actual cloud problem-solving scenarios like real industry business cases.

 ***IMPORTANT***
-- Bootcamp is a ***CLASSROOM WORKSHOP*** program.
+- Masterclass is a ***Hybrid Workshop*** program.
 For those who are out-of-city candidates, the 'Online Classroom' link will be shared.
 - Attendance is required in every session
-- Certificate of completion of the Bootcamp is given to all participants who attended 100% of sessions and completed their project work, Assignments, Program Review & Feedback on time with 100% completion.
+- Certificate of completion of the masterclass is given to all participants who attended 100% of sessions and completed their project work, Assignments, Program Review, and feedback on time with 100% completion.

 ----------------------------
 ### Eligibility for attending this training program